 We all experience stress to a certain degree.
 If managed appropriately stress can help us, for example, to get things done on time.
-If however you are experiencing a high level of stress on a continuous basis without adequately managing it, then it will have a detrimental effect on your physical, mental and emotional health.
+If however, you are experiencing a high level of stress on a continuous basis without adequately managing it, then it will have a detrimental effect on your physical, mental and emotional health.

 Am I stressed?

-In some cases it is blatantly obvious that your current life situation causes you stress but for some people it might come to a surprise to find out that they are dealing with too much stress.
+In some cases, it is blatantly obvious that your current life situation causes you stress but for some people, it might come as a surprise to find out that they are dealing with too much stress.
 This is because the different situations that you might be dealing with, when looked at separately, do not seem like a big thing.
 What makes up stress is not necessarily one thing; it is often when we have a culmination of stressful events, situations or people to deal with that stress starts to affect us.
 A good way to find out whether you are stressed is to check for physical, mental or emotional indicators of stress.
 Please read my other article called ‘Stress Indicators’ for detailed information and a list of the symptoms.

 What is stress relief?

 There are various ways and techniques to help you manage your stress.
 The following is a list of possible methods to relieve stress:

 - building healthy relationships and having someone to talk to

 - reappraising your priorities in life

 - learning to control displaced aggressions and deal with their cause

 - working on the internal factors that causes stress, your attitude and beliefs